-There are no adequate and well-controlled clinical studies in pregnant women, therefore the potential risk to the fetus with the use of filgrastim products is unknown.
+Available data from published studies, including several observational studies of pregnancy outcomes in women exposed to filgrastim products and those who were unexposed, have not established an association with filgrastim products use during pregnancy and major birth defects, miscarriage, or adverse maternal or fetal outcomes (see Data).
 Reports in the scientific literature have described transplacental passage of filgrastim in pregnant women when administered ≤ 30 hours prior to preterm delivery (≤ 30 weeks gestation).
 In animal reproduction studies, effects of filgrastim on prenatal development have been studied in rats and rabbits.
 No malformations were observed in either species.
 No maternal or fetal effects were observed in pregnant rats at doses up to 58 times the human doses.
-Filgrastim been shown to have adverse effects in pregnant rabbits at doses 2 to 10 times higher than the human doses (see Data).
+Filgrastim has been shown to have adverse effects in pregnant rabbits at doses 2 to 10 times higher than the human doses (see Data).

 Several observational studies based on the Severe Chronic Neutropenia International Registry (SCNIR) described pregnancy outcomes in women with severe chronic neutropenia (SCN) who were exposed to filgrastim products during pregnancy and women with SCN who were unexposed.
 No major differences were seen between treated and untreated women with respect to pregnancy outcome (including miscarriage and preterm labor), newborn complications (including birth weight) and infections.
 Methodological limitations of these studies, include small sample size, and lack of generalizability due to the underlying maternal condition.